 Exploring new technology for smarter streets and homes

-Over the next few years, people in Ashley, Easton and Lawrence Hill could trial new technologies to help them save energy and money, and explore new ways of travelling around, as part of the REPLICATE project.
+People in the areas of Ashley, Easton and Lawrence Hill in Bristol are trialling new technologies to help them save energy and money, and explore new ways of travelling, as part of the EU-funded research project REPLICATE.
 The project will research how smart technology could benefit local people and neighbourhoods.
-The trial aims to reduce energy use, rethink transport choices and use infrastructure, such as lampposts, in new ways.
-There will be plenty of opportunities for local people and community groups to get involved and shape the initiatives together.
+The trial aims to reduce energy use, rethink transport choices and use infrastructure, such as lamp-posts, in new ways.
+There are plenty of opportunities for local people and community groups to get involved and shape the initiatives together.

 As a European project, REPLICATE is working closely with our partner cities, Florence (Italy) and San Sebastian (Spain).
 These cities are testing different smart solutions and Bristol will learn from them and share our city’s experiences.
 This will help us understand which of the smart approaches could be used across Bristol and in other European and world cities.

 In Bristol, the REPLICATE project is led by Bristol City Council working in partnership with the city’s universities and seven other local partners.
 The project is funded by the European Commission, with local partner organisations collectively receiving €7 million to deliver the project in Bristol